GoogleCloudPlatform/stackdriver-errors-js/README.md

     version: '<my-service-version>',            // (optional)
     // reportUncaughtExceptions: false          // (optional) Set to false to stop reporting unhandled exceptions.
     // reportUnhandledPromiseRejections: false  // (optional) Set to false to stop reporting unhandled promise rejections.
-    // disabled: true                           // (optional) Set to true to not report errors when calling report(), this can be used when developping locally.
+    // disabled: true                           // (optional) Set to true to not report errors when calling report(), this can be used when developing locally.
     // context: {user: 'user1'}                 // (optional) You can set the user later using setUser() });
 });